roghithsam/Customer-Reviews-WooCommerce-Endpoint/README.md

 4. Flush the rewrite rules by going to Settings > Permalinks in your WordPress admin and simply clicking Save Changes.

 ## Usage

--- After installation, users can access the "My Reviews" section from their WooCommerce account page.
+- After installation, users can access the "My Reviews" section from their WooCommerce account page.
--- This section will display all the approved reviews they have made on published products.
+- This section will display all the approved reviews they have made on published products.
--- Pagination will automatically handle displaying multiple reviews, 10 per page by default.
+- Pagination will automatically handle displaying multiple reviews, 10 per page by default.

-##Customization
+## Customization

--- To change the number of reviews displayed per page, modify the $reviews_per_page variable in the code.
+- To change the number of reviews displayed per page, modify the $reviews_per_page variable in the code.
--- You can further style the review table using custom CSS by targeting the .shop_table and .woocommerce-orders-table__header classes.
+ You can further style the review table using custom CSS by targeting the .shop_table and .woocommerce-orders-table__header classes.